How to Shop cheaper, save money on bills, clear your debts.

 When shopping, always check the price labels on products.
-Bulk packs of beans or cereals, for example, are not always cheaper than buying them separately.
-Always check the labels, especially the price to weight ratio which can usually be found on the shelf below the product.
+Bulk packs of beans or cereals, for example, are not always cheaper than buying them separately so Always check the labels.
+Especially the price to weight ratio which can usually be found on the shelf below the product.
 If it's not there take the item to the till point and ask for them to be checked.
-Alternatively, you can price check it yourself on the self-serve tills which now seem to be springing up in most supermarkets.
+Alternatively, you can price check it yourself on the self-serve tills which now seem to be in most supermarkets.

 Two for ones are another good way of saving money.
 I know that variety is the spice of life but sacrifices will need to be made.
 Talk to your friends.
 If you find you have similar tastes in foods or can adapt your diet you may be able to go halves on the costs thus reducing your weekly shopping bill and feeding two families for the price of one.
 Some families are now already doing this.

 Check the reduced displays on the ends of some of the aisles, sometimes there are items that you can freeze and use at a later date.
 Other items you can plan a meal around and use straight away.

 If you have the means try bulk buying your frozen foods.
 Not only is it more economical, but it also saves electricity as a well-stocked freezer uses less energy than a partially stocked one.

 Hang on to your shopping bags.